Right to Decide

 Lives in Denial

 I know all about Lynn’s health.
 I know what medications he takes and why.
 I’m aware of what triggers fatigue.
-I can take one look at him and recognize when his color is off indicating fever, hypoxia, or other reactions.
+I can look at him and recognize when his color is off, indicating fever, hypoxia, or other reactions.
 I know other signs that something’s amiss with his immune system.
-I thoroughly research his medical issues—both MS and the secondary ones.
-When I make a recommendation to him about a course of action, I have taken all that into consideration, and I know what’s best for his health.
-However, he still tends to push back because he hates to take medication and a part of him still denies that he has a chronic health condition.
+I thoroughly researched his medical issues—both MS and the secondary ones.
+When I make a recommendation to him about a course of action, I have considered all that, and I know what’s best for his health.
+However, he still tends to push back because he hates to take medication, and a part of him still denies that he has a chronic health condition.

 Decide by Not Deciding

-Many times, when I tell him he needs a change, he wants to take time to think it over.
-He’s a hard-headed, die-hard, procrastinator and puts off making a decision as long as he possibly can.
+When I often tell him he needs a change, he wants to think it over.
+He’s a hard-headed, die-hard procrastinator who puts off making a decision as long as he possibly can.
 He often decides by not deciding.
-I know often he wants to say “no” to an option and by not saying anything, he’s saying, “no.” It drives me crazy because I know he’s not only hurting himself, but he’s hurting both of us.
+I know he often wants to say “no” to an option, and by not saying anything, he’s saying “no.” It drives me crazy because I know he’s not only hurting himself, but he’s hurting both of us.

-Letting him make his own decision at such times is very difficult for me.
+Letting him make his own decisions at such times is very difficult for me.
 I’m responsible for keeping him healthy.
 The consequences of him making the wrong decision may result in him suffering physically and emotionally and may not be correctable.
-I know in the long run, he’s going to regret not listening to what I told him was the best option.
-He always comes back later and tells me he should have listened—but he doesn’t—time and time again.
+In the long run, he will regret not listening to what I told him was the best option.
+He always comes back later and tells me he should have listened—but he doesn’t—repeatedly.
 Lynn has to do it his way.

 Surrogate Decision Maker

 When he’s not listening to me, I want to be able to act as his surrogate personality, but I can’t.
-I want to be the medical decision maker and make the decision for him that is for his own good, but that would be wrong.
-If he remains mentally alert, independent, and able to exercise free will, I must let him make his own decisions good or bad.
+I want to be the medical decision-maker and make the decision for him for his own good, but that would be wrong.
+If he remains mentally alert, independent, and able to exercise free will, I must let him make his own decisions, good or bad.

 Not only does his bad decision-making impact his health, but it affects my life, too.
 When he makes a bad choice and gets sick, I have an increase of all of the following demands on my time and energy as a result:

-I have to accept the fact that it’s okay to be him when we’re of the same, but when we have a difference of opinion on medical care, I have to be able to split off that personality and walk away because he is his own person.
+I have to accept that it’s okay to be him when we’re of the same opinion, but when we have a difference of opinion on medical care, I have to be able to split off that personality and walk away because he is his own person.
 He has a right to decide his own fate.

 Ventilator – Yes or No

-However, this was one time I was not willing to make that decision without Lynn being offer the choice for himself because if he could not wean himself off, he would be the one stuck on a ventilator.
+However, this was one time I was not willing to make that decision without Lynn being offered the choice for himself because if he could not wean himself off, he would be the one stuck on a ventilator.
 Even though the doctor did not want me to take the time to ask Lynn what he wanted to do, I told him they had to over-oxygenate him for a few minutes to give me time to make a choice.
 The doctor reluctantly agreed because he understood the gravity of the decision we had to make.
-I explained to Lynn what was happening, and he agreed with me that the odds were good he could wean himself off.
+I explained what was happening to Lynn, and he agreed that the odds were good; he could wean himself off.

 Everything turned out great.
 I made the right decision.
-Lynn went on the vent, had the heart repair, and came off the next week without any difficulty.
-Though I had the right to decide on the vent alone, some decisions just take two people.
+Lynn went on the vent, had the heart repaired, and came off the next week without any difficulty.
+Though I had the right to decide on the vent alone, some decisions take two people.